Skip to content

 • Essentials: $19.95 per user per month to access 50+ standard features, unlimited calling in the US, Canada, Mexico, and Puerto Rico, and a virtual receptionist

-• Pro Plus: $29.95 per user per month to access everything in Pro, CRM integrations, videoconferencing (up to 100 participants), and hot desking
+• Pro Plus: $29.95 per user per month to access everything in Pro, CRM integrations, video conferencing (up to 100 participants), and hot desking

 Pros